OUR PEOPLE « Tribal Soul

 OUR PEOPLE

-Patrice Naiambana: Founder, Producer-Creator
+Patrice Naiambana: Founder, Producer-creator

-Lara Week: Associate Producer
+Lara Week: Associate Producer, designer

 Harold George: Choreographer, dancer